example42/puppet-architectures/README.md

     keys         # Directory that contains the hiera-eyaml keys to encrypt data.

-    parc         # Simple script that quickly installs a new architecture, changing links in the main directory.
+    parc         # Script that installs a new architecture, changing links in the main directory.
                  # It creates links to files in the architectures/$linked_architecture/ directory

     manifests    # Directory that contains the manifests used by Vagrant
                  # Link to -> architectures/$linked_architecture/manifests

     modules      # Directory that contains the public shared modules.
-As installed by librarian-puppet or r10k
+                 # As installed by librarian-puppet or r10k

     site         # Directory that contains custom, site modules.
                  # Link to  -> architectures/$linked_architecture/site

-    parc         # Simple script that quickly links a new architecture, changing links in the main directory.

-    hieradata    # The directory that contains Hiera's data, organized following the hierarchy in hiera.yaml files
+    hieradata    # The directory that contains Hiera's data, organized as defined in hiera.yaml
                  # Link to -> architectures/$linked_architecture/hieradata

     hiera-vagrant.yaml # The Hiera file used by Vagrant during Puppet provisioning in apply mode.
                        # Link to -> architectures/$linked_architecture/hiera-vagrant.yaml

-    hiera.yaml         # The Hiera file supposed to be used on the Master, when provisioning in agent mode.
+    hiera.yaml         # The Hiera file used on the Master, when provisioning in agent mode.
                        # Link to -> architectures/$linked_architecture/hiera.yaml

     r10k.yaml    # Sample configuration file for r10k

     samples      # Directory containing various sample files.
-Such as manifests to test the future parser.
+Related to specific book chapters

 ## Customizing the Vagrantfile